 Sticky Werewolf attacks public organizations in Russia and Belarus

-Our cyber threat intelligence experts discover a new group that uses presumably legitimate software to interfere with government organizations.
-A characteristic feature of these attackers is the use of popular tools that are easy to detect and block.
+Our cyber threat intelligence experts discover a new group that uses free malware to interfere with government organizations.
+A characteristic feature of these attackers is the use of popular malware that are easy to detect and block.
 Nevertheless, this has not stopped Sticky Werewolf from succeeding.
 The group’s activity can be traced back to April 2023 with at least 30 attacks to date.

 Key findings

-• To increase the effectiveness of the notorious program, the adversaries use protectors such as Themida, which makes it difficult to analyze the malware.
+- To increase the effectiveness of the notorious program, the adversaries use protectors such as Themida, which makes it difficult to analyze the malware in a virtual environment.

 Campaign